danjhd/amazon-connect-streaming/README.md

 > - us-east-1 (N. Virginia)
 > - us-west-2 (Oregon)

 Use the CloudFormation user interface in the AWS web console to create a new stack from this template.
-You will be given the option to provide 2 parameter values:
+You will be given the option to provide 3 parameter values:
 - EmailAddress - (Optional) Provide this if you wish to receive notifications from SNS when keywords are detected during a call and full call details at the end of each call.
 - KeyWords - This is the comma-delimited list of keywords that will be detected during calls to trigger alerts.
+- PresignedUrlExpiry - This defines the expiry period of the pre-signed S3 URL for the recording in the email notification.
 Leave all other options default and create the CloudFormation stack.

 While the stack is creating we can carry out the manual configuration required within Amazon Connect: